franzbu/HAeating/README.md

 As mentioned, one of the reasons for using an ESP is its ability to write the target HFFT into the RAM of the boiler autonomously.
 However, this register (48001-48018 for Froeling's 18 heating circuits) needs to be updated within two minutes, otherwise heating stops, and the ESP automatically takes care of that - as long as the value in `input_number.target_flow_temp` is not 0, the ESP keeps poking the boiler.

-Other than that, the ESP makes the boiler smart in the sense that its entities can be directly integrated into Home Assistant via ESPHome (wich is already baked into HA's standard installation, so all entities in the ESP are directly available in HA).
+Other than that, the ESP makes the boiler smart in the sense that its entities can be directly integrated into Home Assistant via ESPHome (which is already baked into HA's standard installation, so all entities in the ESP are directly available in HA).

 The Froeling entities (sensors) in the ESP can easily be [changed or extended](https://github.com/franzbu/HomeAssistantHeating/blob/main/doc/B1200522_ModBus%20Lambdatronic%203200_50-04_05-19_de.pdf).